Maamorilik: Environmental injustice

 Noise, dust and smoke pollution from the mining site disrupted the local hunting communities' seal hunt.
 Harvestable seafood became contaminated with lead and zinc.
 In 1975, the local hunters blockaded an ore ship to protest the impact of spring icebreaking on sea ice travel, water pollution from mine tailings, and contamination of water and marine organisms.

 Reactivation

-In 2008 the government of Greenland decided to reinvigorate mining activities in Maamorilik, aiming to provide an economic lifeline to the communities of the Uummannaq region, keeping the relatively new Qaarsut Airport open.
+In 2008 the government of Greenland decided to reinvigorate mining activities in Maarmorilik, aiming to provide an economic lifeline to the communities of the Uummannaq region, keeping the relatively new Qaarsut Airport open.
 Proceeds from mineral resources exploitation will provide Greenland with a counterbalance to the lump-sum subsidies from Denmark.

-The operations are carried out by Angel Mining plc, a UK-registered company.
+The operations were carried out by Angel Mining plc, a UK-registered company.
 As of April 2010, work continues on widening of the mine entrance to the required 300 m.
 The mine is due to reopen in 2013, with zinc and iron ore reserves expected to last for 50 years.
 Prospective employment is estimated at 110 people.